-The Company's sales revenue derived from its key customers accounted for a high proportion of the overall sales revenue.
-Since the sales amount from the transactions with these customers is significant to the overall sales revenue, we believe that there is a risk in the validity of the Company's sales transactions; therefore, we identified the validity of sales revenue from the key customers as a key audit matter for the year ended December 31, 2022.
-For the accounting policies on the revenue recognition, refer to Note 4 (k) to the parent company only financial statements.
+The Group's sales revenue derived from its key customers accounted for a high proportion of the overall sales revenue.
+Since the sales amount from the transactions with these customers is significant to the overall sales revenue, we believe that there is a risk in the validity of the Group's sales transactions; therefore, we identified the validity of sales revenue from the key customers as a key audit matter for the year ended December 31, 2022.
+For the accounting policies on revenue recognition, refer to Note 4(m) to the consolidated financial statements.